 Last edited: October 4, 2020.

 [Please note: this is Part II of an ambitious 3-part series and is very much a work in progress.
 So if you have questions or comments, feel free to post them.
 All contributions are welcome.
-And if you like what you’ve read, stay tuned for Part III.
-Thanks!]
+And if you like what you’ve read, check out Part III.]

 Today’s private progress has coincided with growing public peril.

 Search “top inventions in the 21st century” on Google, and this is what you’ll get.
 Nanobots.
 Flying drones.
 Birth control patches.
 Head-of-a-pin operating systems.
 Virtual reality.
 Particle accelerators.
 Digital currency.
 Gene editing.
 Artificial intelligence.
 3D printing.
 Lab-grown pancreases.
 Reusable rockets to Mars… and on and on, among the 6.33 million search results returned in 0.58 seconds.

 Search “top issues of the 21st century” on Google, and this is what you’ll get.
 Global warming.
 Poverty.
 Nuclear proliferation.
 Fake news.
 Terrorism.
 Inequality.
 Famine.
 Obesity (?!).
 Deforestation.
 Population imbalances.
 Pandemics.
 Leadership crises… and on and on, among the 237 million search results returned in 0.70 seconds.

 So doing the math here, we’re faced with nearly 40 times as many questions as answers — despite the fact that answers include the likes of “nanobots” and “lab-grown pancreases.”
 Indeed, we can do (dubious) math like this in mere seconds only thanks to the magic of equally mind-boggling internet search technology.